 Discover the highlights of the inaugural D-STOP Symposium: “Pathways to a Connected/Autonomous Transportation World.”
-You can view the presentations or visit the symposium page for links to the individual PowerPoint presentations.Visit Now
+You can view the presentations or visit the 2015 symposium archive page for links to the individual PowerPoint presentations.Visit Now

 Transportation agencies collect data to measure characteristics of traffic on the roadway network, producing estimates of average annual daily traffic and vehicle-miles traveled, generating inputs to geometric design, safety analysis, demand modeling, and impact assessment, and examining the overall effect of strategies such as tolls and congestion pricing.Learn More

 D-STOP’s research activities will focus on harnessing innovative technologies and data sources to develop architectures and systems for data collection and analysis.Read More